VISITOR MANAGEMENT SYSTEM

 Who is visiting your child’s school?

 We take our responsibility to keep students safe very seriously, which is why we must know who is in our school buildings during the school day.
-In the interest of student and staff safety, Harrisonville Schools will roll out a new visitor management system in all schools and buildings on Monday, April 22.
+In the interest of student and staff safety, Harrisonville Schools uses a visitor management system in all schools and buildings.

-Currently, when a guest visits a Harrisonville school, they show photo identification and sign in and out on a paper log.
-Moving forward, we will use the Raptor Visitor Management system to scan the visitor’s photo ID.
-The program will check visitors against the sex offender registry and beginning next year, our own Student Information System.
-It will also print a visitor badge with the visitor’s name on it to wear while they are in a school during school hours.
+The Raptor Visitor Management system is used to scan the visitor’s photo ID.
+The program checks visitors against the sex offender registry and our own Student Information System.
+It prints a visitor badge with the visitor’s name on it to wear while they are in a school during school hours.

 We understand this may cause some brief inconvenience for guests when visiting our schools, but the time it takes to show ID and receive a visitor badge should be about the same as signing in on a paper log.
 By working together we can meet our goal to increase safety and security for students and staff.

 The visitor identification system enhances safety by reading visitor driver’s licenses and then quickly printing a visitor badge that can include the name of the visitor, time, date, destination and purpose of visit.
 Identification includes all state-issued IDs, driver’s licenses, military IDs, a green card, or some other form of government-issued identification that has name and date of birth.